![]() deutsches Glossar |

 TRAIN, TRAIN MOVEMENT

-An engine with or without cars displaying a rear end marker with with the authority to operate on main tracks in accordance to rules specified for
+A locomotive or self-propelled vehicle, alone or coupled to one or more vehicles, displaying a rear end marker with the authority to operate on main tracks in accordance to rules specified for

 train movements.